-We frequently prototype one off interactions in Framer and Flinto.
+We frequently prototype one-off interactions in Framer and Flinto.
 These are great for proof-of-concept when handing off a static design that might not otherwise be clear.
 Try clicking on the feed items in the iPhone.

 Phase 5: Test & Learn

 Test the prototype with existing or potential customers.
 It is important to test with existing or potential customers because they are the ones you want your product to work and be valuable for.
-Their experiences with the problem and knowledge of the context have influence on their interaction with your product that non customers won’t have.
+Their experiences with the problem and knowledge of the context have an influence on their interaction with your product that non customers won’t have.

 TESTING THE TILE APP'S "FIND" ALERTS